“Any organization that won’t take the trouble to be both clear and personal in its writing will lose friends, customers, and money.”

 An architect produces a plan of a building.
 A contractor collects resources, provides skilled labor, and then goes about construction.
 It’s easier and cost-effective for the building owner to make changes at the architectural planning stage.
 Once materials have been bought and construction is underway, changes will be expensive.
 This is true for a book, too.

-We talk of writing a book, but really we build a book.
+We talk about writing a book, but really we build a book.
 It’s an engineering project (and a creative one).
 Ideas, data, and stories all have to fit into a cohesive whole.
 A construction project and a book both need scaffolding in place before construction/writing begins.
 Everything you write depends upon primary decisions about your topic and readership.
 You’ll save yourself a lot of suffering later on if your book has a firm foundation—before you write.

 No book doctor enjoys delivering a painful diagnosis.
 It’s frustrating to undo weeks or months of work because the book has lost its direction.
 If you have a limited budget for hiring a ghostwriter, consider hiring help at the planning stage only.
 Why?
 Because fixing a manuscript with no solid foundation usually means a complete rewrite.

 Paradoxically, anxiety to get the book done is why so many people give up.
 Writing a book is not for the faint of heart, which is why authorship demonstrates such status and value.
 Putting your scaffolding in place correctly is a lot of work.
 You still have done no writing at this point.
 But you will have made a lot of progress.

 Whether you’re writing a business book, a brochure, or a white paper, you need to ask yourself five foundational questions.